Products of Infinite Countable Groups Have Fixed Price One: Definitions and Notation

-where $\Pi$ is a stationary random graph on $H$ that is a factor of $\Gamma$ and is connected a.s. ($\Pi$ is called a \defstyle{graphing} of $\Gamma$).
-The cost is heuristically the \textit{infimal average number of edges per vertex} needed to connect all points of $H$ as a factor of the action.
+where $\Pi$ is a stationary random graph on $\Gamma$ that is a factor of $\alpha$ and is connected a.s. ($\Pi$ is called a \defstyle{graphing} of $\alpha$).
+Heuristically, the cost is the \textit{infimal average number of edges per vertex} needed to connect all points of $\Gamma$ as a factor of the action.
+The group $\Gamma$ has \defstyle{fixed price} if all essentially free actions of $\Gamma$ have the same cost.

-The group $H$ has \defstyle{fixed price} if all essentially free actions of $H$ have the same cost.
-It is known that the maximum cost of $H$-actions is attained for i.i.d. markings, factors of i.i.d. and weak factors of i.i.d. (only those that are essentially free).
-Therefore, to prove that $H$ has fixed price 1, it is enough to construct a weak factor of i.i.d. that has cost less than $1+\epsilon$, given every $\epsilon>0$.